IowaDave/Bingo-MakerPort-MicroBlocks/README.md

 The gray socket on the MakerPort provides 12 places to plug in a touchpoint, numbered 1 through 12.
 In addition, the three special spots on the enclosure also plug into positions 1, 5 and 11.

 MicroCode looks up the pin number number and broadcasts the corresponding text string.
-Study the example code until it become clear to you which touchpoint triggers each action:
+Study the example code until it becomes clear to you which touchpoint triggers each action:

 * #1 draws a new ball.
 * #5 starts a new game.